Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 3. **3BA Less Bounce**: Enabled by default.
 Disable this mod if you want your 3BA body to jiggle more.

-4. **Equipment UI Preset for 1080p**: UI preset for 1080p users.
-Enable this if you use a 1080p monitor.
+4. **Skyrim Priority My Setting**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
+Clicking one time will disable it, clicking it again will adjust the affinity to your CPU and re-enable it.
+Example of the options you need to press are provided [here](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png).

+5. **Experimental Cell Transition Crash Fix**: Experimental fix for CTDs during cell transitions in interiors.
+Recommended to keep enabled.

+6. **NVIDIA Reflex Support**: SKSE plugin which can more than halve render latency.
+Only works for NVIDIA GPUs.

-5. **Skyrim Upscaler - DLAA** - Enable this mod if you'd like better antialiasing.
+7. **Skyrim Upscaler - DLAA** - Enable this mod if you'd like better antialiasing.
 Do not use the DLSS settings since this version **does not work with ENB**.
    > DLAA and DLSS **cannot** be used together.
 Do not enable this if you're using Puredark's Patreon DLSS mod.

-6. **Experimental Cell Transition Crash Fix**: Experimental fix for CTDs during cell transitions in interiors.
-Recommended to keep enabled.

-7. **Skyrim Priority My Setting**: These are my personal settings for [Skyrim Priority](https://www.nexusmods.com/skyrimspecialedition/mods/50129).
-If you wish to edit this to accommodate for your PC specs, please read the `PriorityMod.toml` file within the mod.
-    > If you have no clue how to edit this file, do not touch this mod.
+8. **Enable Base Game AA**: Enable this mod if you can't use DLAA or DLSS.

+9. **Equipment UI Preset for 1080p**: UI preset for 1080p users.
+Enable this if you use a 1080p monitor.

+10. **Gamepad Enable Toggle POV**: Enables POV toggling.
+You must reset controls in-game for this mod to work.

 ## In-Game MCM options